 B: bat-wing distribution

-C: coalescent/confluent ill-defined "fluffy" appearnce
+C: coalescent/confluent ill-defined "fluffy" appearance

-C: consolidation: diffuse, perihilar/bibasilar, lobar/segmental,...
+C: consolidation: diffuse, perihilar/bibasilar, lobar/segmental...

 A lung decortication is a cardiothoracic surgical procedure usually performed for situations such as a chronic thoracic empyema or a chronic haemothorax where a diseased, often chronically infected, pleura is debrided from the adjacent lung and removed.
-It is also sometimes performed of selected...
+It is also sometimes performed in selected...

-Lung entrapment is a term given to non expandable lung due to active pleural inflammation, malignancy, or haemothorax.
+Lung entrapment is a term given to non-expandable lung due to active pleural inflammation, malignancy, or haemothorax.